Is your CRM ‘shelfware’?May 8, 2019 by Helen Wilcox in Latest News, Uncategorised

 Improvements can be made by changing reporting, data fields or derived data to add value for each group.
 If you are lucky enough to be scoping a CRM now, make double sure you really dig into what each stakeholder group will value.

-Today we have lots of ways of delivering training which is more valuable at point of use: Videos, virtual classrooms, FAQs, podcasts etc. And competitions can be used to encourage your sales teams to change their behaviour regarding CRM.
-This can be far more valuable than whole day training sessions.
+Today we have lots of ways of delivering training which is more valuable at point of use: Videos, virtual classrooms, FAQs, podcasts etc. Competitions can be used to encourage your sales teams to change their behaviour regarding CRM adding value to training sessions.
 Why not include 1-hour refresher training in your sales meetings, followed by a competition to add leads and contacts in the shortest possible time?
 Ask them what they are struggling with or even better, what is working well that would be useful to share with others.

 Summary: The CRM is here to stay, make it work hard